diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 RDD[Double] and DoubleRDDFunctions ) and PairRDDFunctions (for key/value pairs), to expose additional functions such as mean() and variance().
 * JAVA
 In Java the conversion between the specialized types of RDDs is a bit more explicit.
 In particular, there are special classes called JavaDoubleRDD and JavaPairRDD for RDDs of these types, with extra methods for these types of data.
 `To construct RDDs` of these special types, instead of always using the Function class we will need to use specialized versions.
-If we want to create a DoubleRDD from an RDD of type T, rather than using Function<T, Double> we use DoubleFunction<T>.
+If we want to create a DoubleRDD from an RDD of type T, rather than using Function<T, Double> we use DoubleFunction<T>.(PS: in short, instead of converting RDD, it is to use different type of Function).

 Function name                           |Equivalent function*<A, B,…>                   | Usage
 -----------------------------------|---------------------------------------------|------------------------------------------------------------------